 Whenever two large companies come together there's a lot of challenges.
 In this case, the two organizations were competitors of about the same size.
-Their sales teams had many of the same prospects, shared a lot of customers, and had competed fiercly against one another for over two decades.
-Blending the two teams together with updated systems and a new team-approach to new customer acquistion wasn't going to be easy.
+Their sales teams had many of the same prospects, shared a lot of customers, and had competed fiercely against one another for over two decades.
+Blending the two teams together with updated systems and a new team-approach to new customer acqusition wasn't going to be easy.
 Revenue River Marketing was ready to step up to the challenge and develop the sales enablement system and process for success.

 In 2015 the biggest players in the general merchandise industry came together through a large merger-acquisition.
 Solaray and Pugs had a nearly 30 year history of competing for the same business across the country.
 When the merger was announced they joined teams.
 This presented a massive set of challenges as the two companies would embark on a long road of identifying synergies and efficiencies within the marketplace.